1nst4ll/mango-news/docs/frontend-ui.md

 The source add/edit dialog in `frontend/src/components/SettingsPage.tsx` has been styled using shadcn/ui components and Tailwind CSS grid and gap utilities for improved form layout and readability.
 Functionality to trigger scraping for individual sources directly from the settings page has also been added.

 Further styling refinements and component integrations will continue as the migration progresses.
+The top padding has been removed from the `Card` component to allow images to be positioned at the very top.

 An audit of the shadcn/ui components in `frontend/src/components/ui/` has been completed.
 The audited components include `button`, `calendar`, `card`, `chart`, `checkbox`, `DatePickerWithRange`, `dialog`, `dropdown-menu`, `input`, `label`, `popover`, `select`, `switch`, and `textarea`.
 The implementations generally follow shadcn/ui documentation and best practices.
 A minor correction was made to `frontend/src/components/ui/chart.tsx` to use a path alias (`@/lib/utils`) for the `cn` utility function instead of a relative import.